guilledev21/prepmayo23/README.md

 # prepmayo23
-my first repository with README
+my first repository with README.
+This project is a test of how create a repository in GitHub